Forest City Digital

 a) Does the system show expect reviews?

-c) Does the system show if the return arrived to the vendor?
+c) Does the system show if the return arrived at the vendor?

 d) Does the system allow the vendor to provide a refund or credit for the return?